 When is Commencement?

 Commencement 2014 is on Saturday, May 10.
 Line-up is at noon, and processional begins at 12:45 p.m.
 All guests must be in their seats by 12:30 p.m.
 The ceremony begins at 1 p.m. and lasts approximately two hours.

 Is there practice for Commencement?

 Yes, Mandatory Commencement Rehearsal will take place at Goodrich Chapel on Friday, May 9 at 11 a.m.
 Vital information is given at this rehearsal.

 Where do I get my honor cords?

 You will receive honor cords on Friday at Commencement rehearsal.
 Only Albion academic honor cords will be passed out at graduation practice.
-Departmental or academic organization honor cords or pins will be handled by each dept. or org.
+Departmental or academic organization honor cords or pins will be handled by each department or organization.
 You may also wear a stole representing your cultural heritage if you choose.
 For complete guidelines, contact Student Affairs.

-You can purchase your cap and gown at the Grad Fair on February 26, on the first floor of the KC from 10 a.m. to 4 p.m. and at the bookstore until April 1st.
+You can purchase your cap and gown at the Grad Fair on February 26, on the first floor of the KC from 10 a.m. to 4 p.m. and at the Bookstore until April 1.
 After that, it may be special order with an additional cost or we may not carry your specific size!